 These costs do not include difficulty in access, exceptional anatomical structures involving accessory canals, calcified canals that make cleaning difficult, and retreatments.
 All of which incur additional costs.
 Also, further treatments after a root canal, such as getting a crown, are not yet included in the fees mentioned.

-To give you a better idea of the cost of a root canal in Alberta and at Chinook Dental, you may find the ADA guide in this link.
+To get a better idea of the cost of a root canal in Alberta and at Chinook Dental, you may find the ADA guide at this link.

 How to Reduce the Root Canal Procedure Cost?